 Environmental and social aspects

-CDC will support BRAC to enhance its E&S management system which will have a positive impact on how the bank's borrrowers manange E&S aspects.
+CDC will support BRAC to enhance its environmental and social (E&S) management system which will have a positive impact on how the bank's borrrowers manange E&S aspects.

 Since 2012, we’ve only invested in Africa and South Asia.
 Investments outside these regions are from our pre-2012 portfolio.